ObserverMoment/node-gql-tsorm-pg/README.md

-# Awesome Project Build with TypeORM
+# Scaffold for graphql api using TypeORM and postgres.

 Steps to run this project: